 The best apartment vacuum for bare floors that we've tested is the Eureka Mighty Mite.
-This corded canister model isn't especially heavy and features an integrated carrying handle, so it's easy to carry from room to room.
+This corded canister model isn't heavy and features an integrated carrying handle, so it's easy to carry from room to room.
 Its lightweight design also makes it easy to maneuver, even in tight spaces.

 It delivers remarkable performance on bare floors.
-It easily clears everything from pet hair to small and large debris, like rice and pieces of cereal.
-Better still, performance remains consistent as its dirtbag fills, which is great if you've got a larger mess to deal with.
-It has a very simple design that makes it easy to access the few parts that require cleaning.
-Also, its disposable dirtbag is the only component that requires regular replacement, so recurring costs are fairly low.
+It easily cleans everything from pet hair to small and large debris, like rice and cereal.
+Better still, performance remains consistent as its dirtbag fills, which is great if you've got a big mess.
+It has a simple design that makes it easy to access the few parts that require cleaning.
+Also, its disposable dirtbag is the only component that requires regular replacement, so recurring costs are low.

-Unfortunately, it feels quite plasticky.
+Unfortunately, it feels plasticky.
 It also has a short power cable, so you may need to switch outlets if you have to navigate a cluttered apartment.
 Still, if you're looking for something that can handle messes on bare floors without breaking a sweat, this is a good option.